 Where and how to get the Metrocard?

-To get the Metrocard you have to go to any metro station, where you will find the ticket vending machines.
-If it is the first time you buy a Metrocard you will have to choose the option "Get a new card" which has a $ 1 charge.
-Otherwise, you just have to select the option "Reload your card" and enter the balance you want.
+To get the Metrocard you have to go to any subway station, where you will find the ticket vending machines.
+If it is the first time you buy a Metrocard you must choose the option "Get a new card" which has a charge of $1.
+Otherwise you just have to select the option "Reload your card" and enter the balance you want.

-Next you can choose the type of Metrocard: Regular Metrocard and Unlimited Ride.
+Then you can choose the type of Metrocard: Regular Metrocard and Unlimited Ride.
 The last step is the payment method.
-You can use cash, a bank card (ATM), or a credit card to purchase the transportation card.
+You can use cash, bank card (ATM) or credit card to purchase the transportation card.

 If you want to know more about the Metrocard, in the article New York Subway Guide I tell you everything you need to know about this card and to orient yourself and get the most out of the New York subway.